bsidestlv/bsidestlv.com/content/cfp/_index.md

 Our amazing CFP Review board members can be found [here]({{< relref "/team#cfpreviewboard" >}}).
 This year, we will be employing a "Double Blind" review process!
 This means the reviewers won't be able to see any personal details of the submitters, and submitters will be able to receive anonymized feedback on their submissions.

-## When: Thursday, June 29 , 2023
+## When: Thursday, June 27 , 2024

-The 2023 edition of Security BSides in Israel, BSidesTLV 2023, is returning during Tel Aviv University's Cyber Week (June 25th - June 29th, 2023).
+The 2024 edition of Security BSides in Israel, BSidesTLV 2024, is returning during Tel Aviv University's Cyber Week (June 23th - June 27th, 2024).

-BSidesTLV will take place on Thursday, June 29th, 2023, from 10:00 am until 19:00 pm, and (depending on COVID) might even be followed by our traditional after-party.
+BSidesTLV will take place on Thursday, June 27th, 2024, from 09:00 am until 19:00 pm, and might even be followed by our traditional after-party.

 ## Where: Tel Aviv University, Smolartz auditorium, Israel